Yes! We have periodic open houses in Baltimore, Washington and the surrounding areas. Please contact email@example.com for more information.

 Two-week campers will either go home with Mom and Dad on Visitors' Day or will sign on for another two weeks.
 Either way, come to the office to let us know what's happening.
-If your child extends for another two weeks s/he will return home on the regular bus with the four-week campers.
+If your child extends for another two weeks s/he will return home on the regular bus with the full session campers.

 There will be a truck to transport all the campers' luggage.
 Just bring it to the bus, and we will help your child get it to their bunk.

 Most campers chose to use a footlocker because it keeps clothing organized and clean.
 They can also use the trunk as a table.
 Please use whatever you like, though.
 We also have campers who use duffel bags and suitcases.
 Whatever works for you!

 We accept Visa and MasterCard.
 You can send the Registrar a note in the mail or by email.
 Please include the card number, expiration date and the amount to be billed.
 Please note your child's name so we can credit your account.

 We have a Registered Nurse at camp 24 hours a day.
 Our RN will review your camper's medical form and will call you if there is a need.
 A local doctor from Bel Air shares his expertise with us by allowing our children to come to his clinic.
 There is a 24 hour emergency clinic minutes from camp and for extreme emergencies, Harford County Hospital is only a few minutes away.

 Emails may be sent through our on-line registration system for a fee.
 Campers will receive the emails but are not able to respond via email.
 We LOVE snail mail letter writing!
 Send your camper lots and lots of wonderfully upbeat handwritten letters.

 Campers love to get packages from home.
 Please send books, cards, team building games and fun stuff!
 Please do not send any food items.

 Yes!
 Whether your child is coming to camp for two, three or four weeks, all the clothing will be used.
 Laundry goes out once a week, so your child will need enough for two weeks.
 Click here for a full packing list.